134 results found

 Band M, Hume C, Pilvynte K, et al., 2019, Recruitment methods for sarcopenia trials - lessons from the LACE randomised controlled trial, Publisher: BMC

-Connolly M, Wort S, Garfield B, et al., 2019, MiR-1-5p targets TGF-beta R1 and is suppressed in the hypertrophying hearts of rats with pulmonary arterial hypertension, European-Respiratory-Society (ERS) International Congress, Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936
+Connolly M, Wort S, Garfield B, et al., 2019, MiR-1-5p targets TGF-beta R1 and is suppressed in the hypertrophying hearts of rats with pulmonary arterial hypertension, International Congress of the European-Respiratory-Society (ERS), Publisher: EUROPEAN RESPIRATORY SOC JOURNALS LTD, ISSN: 0903-1936

 Ciano M, Mantellato G, Connolly M, et al., 2019, EGF receptor (EGFR) inhibition promotes a slow-twitch oxidative, over a fast-twitch, muscle phenotype, Scientific Reports, Vol: 9, ISSN: 2045-2322